-FIGURE 1 a: location of the study site; the blue outline delineates the national territory of Switzerland (adapted from open.sourcemap.com). b: orthoimage of the study site (adapted from swisstopo.admin.ch); coordinate units are in m, with LV95 as a projected reference system; QR code links to additional information of the study site. c: RGB image of forest canopy from a nadir angle taken during the survey.
+FIGURE 1 a: location of the study site; the blue outline delineates the national territory of Switzerland (adapted from open.sourcemap.com). b: orthoimage of the study site (adapted from swisstopo.admin.ch); coordinate units are in m, with LV95 as a projected reference system; the QR code links to additional information of the study site.
+The dashed yellow line shows the boundaries of the research site c: RGB image of forest canopy from a nadir angle taken during the survey.

-151 2.2 | UAV-LiDAR Survey and Field-Based Measurements
+177 2.2 | UAV-LiDAR Survey and Field-Based Measurements

 We used a UAV-borne LiDAR system mounted to a DJI Matrice 600 Pro payload at a 90° pitch angle, and same heading and roll as the UAV platform.
-The system included a discrete infrared LiDAR scanner (M8 sensor, Quanenergy Systems, lnc.
-Sunyvale, CA, USA) and the corresponding state-of-the art inertial and navigation systems.
-In addition, we used a ground based differential Global Positioning System (dGPS, Trimble R8) during the UAV-LiDAR survey, set up in postpositioning kinematic (PPK) mode, which logged real-time satellite coverage (cf. Ravenga et al. 2022 [66] for details on the airborne and ground system).
-The coupling of the satellite coverage data with the UAV-based laser and navigation data produced, allowed the generation of georeferenced point clouds, following Davidson et al. (2019) [67].
+The system included a discrete infrared LiDAR scanner (M8 sensor, Quanenergy Systems, Inc. Sunyvale, CA, USA) and the corresponding state-of-the art inertial and navigation systems.
+In addition, we used a ground based Global Navigation Satellite System (GNSS, Trimble R8) during the UAV-LiDAR survey, set up in postpositioning kinematic (PPK) mode, which logged real-time satellite coverage (cf. Revenga et al. 2022 [61] for details on the airborne and ground system).
+The coupling of the satellite coverage data with the UAV-based laser and navigation data produced, allowed the generation of georeferenced point clouds, following Davidson et al. (2019) [62].

-Data were acquired with a terrain-adapted flight height (Figure 2, a) and 20% overlap between individual LiDAR scans of ca. 50 m width and 250 points/ m^2 (cf. Revenga et al. 2022 [66] for additonal details on applied flight parameters).
+Data were acquired with a UAV flight height adapted to the terrain and tree height (Figure 2, a), ensuring a >20% overlap between individual LiDAR scans of ca. 50 m width and 250 points/m2 (cf. Revenga et al. 2022 [61] for additonal details on applied flight parameters).
 The surveys were conducted in October 2021, coinciding with the end of the growing season.
-Figure (a) shows the trajectories of the individual UAV-LiDAR flights during the survey campaign.
+Figure 2 (a) shows the trajectories of the individual UAV-LiDAR flights during the survey campaign.
 While the standard survey coverage followed a regular auto-pilot flight grid, certain flight lines had to be manually piloted to adapt to the topography and local forest structure.
+The digital elevation model of the study area is provided in Annex V, to help understand differences in flight heights.